KomeijiForce/Cuckoo/README.md

 text = "Tom and Jack went to their trip in Paris."

 for question in [
-    "What are the people mentioned here?",
+    "What is the person mentioned here?",
     "What is the city mentioned here?",
     "Who goes with Tom together?",
     "What do Tom and Jack go to Paris for?",